- $3550 NZD (approx $2245 USD) per person double or twin share

 What level is this Surf Trip for?

 “Intermediate Surfers” can be interpreted in different ways, but on my scale this trip is for level 3 and level 4 surfers.
-You can check your level here.
-Compared to our 2019 Indonesia trips, this Taiwan Surf Camp is more suitable for less experienced surfers as the waves are generally more forgiving and easier to surf.
+You can check your level here

 Anyone from anywhere can join this trip.
+Most trips have a base of Kiwis but often a few people from other countries as well.
 You’ll have the support and camaraderie of the group.
 Surfers of the same level as you.

-The air-conditioned rooms are spacious, have private bathrooms and fantastic views.
-Free wifi is avilable too and all rooms have tea and coffee making facilities.
-There are twin rooms available with 2 beds, or double rooms that have 1 king size bed.
+The air-conditioned rooms are spacious, have private bathrooms and ocean or garden views.
+Free wifi is available and all rooms have tea and coffee making facilities.
+There are twin rooms available with 2 Queen or King beds, or double rooms that have 1 King size bed.

 Firstly you will need to fly to Taipei, the capital city of Taiwan.